Tennessee walking horse flat walk

 2009: Tension equals pace.
 Here’s me and my naturally gaited Tennessee walking horse, Makana, early in our training.
 We struggled with pace as shown above.
 Notice the spurs, riding two handed with low, fixed hands using a curb bit, sitting on my pockets with all my weight on the saddle.
 I learned this from gaited riders.
 They told me this is how to make them gait.
 Does my Tennessee walking horse look relaxed in the mouth, jaw and body?
 Tension leads to pace.
 That’s why I don’t ride two handed with a curb bit anymore.
 I ride with a snaffle bit using dressage.
 I teach bit acceptance not bit avoidance.
 Relaxation is the key to develop quality smooth gait.

-Six reasons why naturally gaited horse pace
+Six reasons why naturally gaited horses pace and how dressage can help

 Shoulder In on a circle

-4. The horse paces because the rider throws the rhythm off.
-The horse’s footfall rhythm can be disrupted when the rider cues at the wrong time.
-A good dressage instructor with teach you effective timing of aids.
-An instructor can help you learn how to develop a balanced riding position (ear, hip, heel) over the horse’s center of balance.
+Learning dressage can teach you effective timing of your communication aids with your reins, legs, and seat as well as help you develop a balanced riding position (ear, hip, heel) over the horse’s center of balance.
 This helps to be an easier load to carry and not throw the horse out of balance.

 Tennessee walking horse flat walk with contact